kazky-dytynstva/.github/profile/README.md

 # Welcome 🖖🇺🇦

 ### About
-This is github page for the **"Kazky dytynstva"** organisation.
+This is GitHub page for the **"Kazky dytynstva"** organization.
-It is an **open source** project with tales in ukrainian language, text and audio format.
+It is an **open source** project with tales in Ukrainian language, text, and audio format.

 -------